FrankBoesing/FlexiBoard/README.md

 After that, you can run FlexiBoard_TalkToESP8266.ino and enter the following commands into the console to update the ESP8266-Firmware:

 ## Update Firmware

+1.Start FelixBoard_TalkToESP8266.ino example and select CR+LF as lineendings in the terminal.

-1.Make sure TE(terminal equipment) is in sta or sta+ap mode
+2.Make sure the ESP is in sta or sta+ap mode

     AT+CWMODE=3
     OK

-2.Make sure TE got ip address
+3.Make sure it got the ip address

     AT+CWJAP="YourSSID","YourWLANPassword"
     OK